wabbit-corp/repo-template/CLA.md

 To the extent permitted by applicable law, you agree to indemnify and hold harmless {{COMPANY_NAME}}, its officers, directors, and agents, against any claim arising from your breach of the representations and warranties in this Agreement.
 This indemnification obligation shall be limited to actual damages incurred by {{COMPANY_NAME}}, and in no event shall your total liability exceed the actual damages incurred by {{COMPANY_NAME}} as a direct result of your breach.

-CONTRIBUTIONS ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-IN NO EVENT SHALL YOU BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH YOUR CONTRIBUTIONS OR THE USE OR OTHER DEALINGS IN THE CONTRIBUTIONS.
+CONTRIBUTIONS ARE PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND.
+TO THE EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL YOU BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH YOUR CONTRIBUTIONS OR THE USE OR OTHER DEALINGS IN THE CONTRIBUTIONS.

 ### 10.1 Disclaimer of Warranties and Limitation of Liability